bitfocus/companion-module-novastar-controller/HELP.md

 ## NovaStar Controller
-This module will allow you to control the following NovaStar products: MCTRL4K, VX4S, VX6S, NovaProHD
+This module will allow you to control the following NovaStar products: MCTRL4K, VX4S, VX6S, NovaProHD, NovaPro UHD Jr,VX1000

 ### Configuration
 * Enter the IP address of the device in the configuration settings.